 If you break the rules, we have the right to remove you and everything in your account from the Service.

 Upon any expiration or termination of your Subscription, you must cease using the Service.
 You will lose access to your Designs, User Content, and any other information uploaded to the Service (and we may delete all such data unless legally prohibited) after expiration or termination of Your Subscription.
+User Content included in any shared Design will continue to available within that Design even after the expiration of Your Subscription.
 Unless your account was terminated due to a Violation, you can download or export your User Content and Designs using the functionality of the Service prior to the expiration or termination of your subscription.
 If your account has been terminated due to a Violation, you may not create a new account on any Canva Service unless you receive Canva’s written permission.

 If your billing address is in any country except for the United States:

 If your billing address is in the United States:

 f.
 Assignment.You may not assign these Terms or any of your rights under these Terms without Canva’s consent except to any successor by way of a merger, acquisition, or change of control.
 Canva may transfer or assign any of its rights and obligations under these Terms, in whole or in part, at any time with or without notice.